 “You know, there’s a problem in this community where we always think we’re inventing everything from scratch,” he says.
 “But there’s easily 50 years of tradition in this kind of thing.”

 That tradition began, de Vicente says, with the 01966 Trips Festival, a watershed moment in the history of American counterculture that inaugurated the psychedelic sixties.
-The three-day event, held in San Francisco’s Longshoreman’s Hall, was organized by future Long Now co-founder Stewart Brand, whom de Vicente calls a “godfather of digital culture.”
-At the time, Brand was part of Ken Kesey’s Merry Pranksters, an outfit of psychedelic enthusiasts who had begun throwing parties (dubbed ‘Acid Tests’) some months prior.
+The three-day event, held in San Francisco’s Longshoreman’s Hall, was co-organized by future Long Now cofounder Stewart Brand, whom de Vicente calls a “godfather of digital culture.”
+At the time, Brand was part of Ken Kesey’s Merry Pranksters, an outfit of psychedelic enthusiasts who had begun throwing parties (called ‘Acid Tests’) some months prior.

 Stewart Brand and Ken Kesey, 01966.
 California Historical Society.